-A standard full-size keyboard has two Enter, Ctrl, and Alt keys; editing keys; cursor positioning keys; and a numeric keypad.
-Pressing the Fn key simultaneously in combination with one of the specially marked keys allows you to emulate a full-size keyboard.
+A standard full-size keyboard includes two Enter, Ctrl, and Alt keys; editing keys; cursor positioning keys; and a numeric keypad.

-Your computer's keyboard has only one Enter key.
+Your computer's keyboard includes only one Enter key.
 Most of the time, this does not matter.
 However, some programs assign separate functions to the regular and numeric pad Enter keys on the full-sized keyboard.
 Using the Fn key, you can simulate the separate key, as follows: Press Fn and Enter simultaneously to simulate the Enter key on the numeric pad of the enhanced keyboard.
+Pressing the Fn key simultaneously in combination with one of the specially marked keys allows you to emulate a full-size keyboard.